Why Does NIST 800 Matter to My Organization?

 - Media Protection: Securely store physical and electronic CUI data, providing access only to authorized users and sanitize information media prior to re-use or disposal.

-- Personnel Security: Screen personnel prior to granting CUI access, and insure systems are protected in the event of personnel transfers and terminations.
+- Personnel Security: Screen personnel prior to granting CUI access, and ensure systems are protected in the event of personnel transfers and terminations.

 - Physical Protection: Monitor and limit physical access to CUI to authorized individuals.